MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 If you’ve never used Visual Studio before, learn the basics, starting with [Get Started with Visual Studio](../ide/get-started-with-visual-studio.md), or check out the free Visual Studio courses available on [Microsoft Virtual Academy](https://mva.microsoft.com/product-training/visual-studio-courses#!index=2&lang=1033)
 If you want to find out about new features in Visual Studio 2017, see [What's New in Visual Studio 2017](../ide/whats-new-in-visual-studio.md).

-Congratulations on completing the tour of Visual Studio IDE!
+Congratulations on completing the tour of the Visual Studio IDE!
 We hope you learned something useful about some of its main features.

 ## See also
 [Visual Studio IDE](https://www.visualstudio.com/vs/)